Selling two complementary goods: Optimal Mechanism

 \begin{prop} For every IC and IR mechanism $(f,p)$ there exists another IC and IR mechanism $(f',p')$ such that \begin{enumerate} \item $\Pi(f',p') = \Pi(f,p)$, and \item $f'_{1}(v,k) = k f'_{2}(v,k)$ for all $(v,k).$ - {\it{\bf non-wasteful allocation}} \end{enumerate} \end{prop}

-Omitted proofs are relegated to the Appendix \ref{sec:appa}.
 Proposition \ref{prop:red} implies that, to find the optimal mechanism it is without loss of generality to focus on the class of mechanisms with the property that allocation of \textsc{good}$_1$ is $k$ times allocation of \textsc{good}$_2$.
 To prove this, we start with an arbitrary IC and IR mechanism $(f,p)$ and construct the desired form mechanism $(f',p')$ while keeping the revenue constant. $(f',p')$ is derived from $(f,p)$ by reducing the allocation of one of the goods so that the allocation ratio is as reported.
 The payments remain the same.
-For an insight into why $(f',p')$ is IC, observe that the utility of any type in $(f',p')$ is the same as that in $(f,p)$.
-For any type, the utility from misreporting to some type in $(f',p')$ is weakly lower than the utility from misreporting to the same type in $(f,p)$.
-This is due to the fact that allocation of one of the goods in $(f',p')$ lower than that in $(f,p)$ while keeping payment and other good's allocation the same.
-IC of $(f,p)$ implies IC of $(f',p')$.\\

 These {\bf non-wasteful} mechanisms are denoted by,

 \underline{Note}: If $(f,p) \in \mathcal{M}$ then $\min \left\{\frac{f_1(v,k)}{k},f_2(v,k)\right \} = f_2(v,k)$ for all $(v,k)$.
 In the next Proposition and rest of the paper we use the following fact without explicitly stating: for any $k$,